AMRI-Lab/SubVoxel-QSM-Atlas/README.md

 You may not modify, distribute, or otherwise make available the contents of this repository for any purpose other than research use without the prior written permission of the authors.

-If you have any questions about the authorized use of the contents of this repository, please contact the authors at [guoyan.lao@sjtu.edu.cn].
+If you have any questions about the authorized use of the contents of this repository, please contact the authors at guoyan.lao@sjtu.edu.cn.

 If you find this work helpful in your research, please cite the original publication published on Brain Structure and Function using the following BibTex entry.

 @article{author2022title,
   title={Title of the Paper},
   author={Last Name, First Name and Last Name, First Name},